decorative

 MFS CONSIDERATIONS

-• Amid ECB rate cuts, the moderating inflationary trajectory and a challenging growth backdrop, the stars appear to be aligned for long duration in the eurozone.
+• Amid ongoing ECB rate cuts, a moderating inflation trajectory and a challenging growth backdrop, the stars appear aligned for long duration in the eurozone.

-• Core eurozone economies face major growth headwinds, first and foremost Germany.
+• Core eurozone economies face major growth headwinds, both in Germany and in France.

 M F S C O N S I D E R A T I O N S

-• In our view, with the balance of risks skewed towards accelerated ECB policy easing, the case for long duration is compelling.
+• With the balance of risks skewed towards accelerated ECB policy easing, the case for long duration is compelling.

 US IG CORP